WorldWindEarth/WorldWindEarth.github.io/README.md

 ## WorldWindJava
-I have alternative servers for NASA core imagery (from [worldwind25/arc/nasa.gov/wms](https://worldwind25/arc/nasa.gov/wms)) and NASA elevations (from [worldwind26/arc/nasa.gov/wms](https://worldwind26/arc/nasa.gov/elev)) staged for production should the WorldWind shutdown become a reality.
-I will make this server available if needed.
+I have alternative servers for NASA core imagery (from [worldwind25.arc.nasa.gov/wms](https://worldwind25.arc.nasa.gov/wms)) and NASA elevations (from [worldwind26.arc.nasa.gov/elev](https://worldwind26.arc.nasa.gov/elev)) staged for production should the WorldWind shutdown become a reality.
+I will make these servers available if needed.

 To leverage these servers, you will need to alter the URLs in the [`src/config/config.Earth`](https://github.com/WorldWindEarth/WorldWindJava/tree/develop/src/config/Earth)folder.